-Friends, Greeks, way-farers, in these times of discord, fear is rampant in our society.
-I contend that the flip side of fear is understanding…and those who travel will reap great understanding — meeting people who find other truths to be god-given and self evident....
+Rick: Friends, Greeks, wayfarers, in these times of discord, fear is rampant in our society.
+I contend that the flip side of fear is understanding…and those who travel will reap great understanding — by meeting people who find other truths to be self-evident and God-given…

-The rugged, sparsely populated terrain of the Peloponnese, evokes ancient times when Greeks considered this a mysterious and frightening land...the mythic land of terrifying creatures.
+The rugged, sparsely populated terrain of the Peloponnese, evokes ancient times, when Greeks considered this a mysterious and frightening land…a mythic world of terrifying creatures.
 No wonder it was here that Hercules was sent to perform most of his daunting labors.

 Local tour guide Niki Vlachou helps explain.

-The Temple of Zeus was magnificent in the 5th century BC and reminds us that the games were held in honor of the supreme deity of the Greek pantheon or world of gods.
+The Temple of Zeus was magnificent in the fifth century BC and reminds us that the games were held in honor of the supreme deity of the Greek pantheon (or "world of gods").

-In the 6th century AD, earthquakes sent its columns tumbling.
-Today they lie here as if to illustrate how Greek columns were stacks of fluted limestone disks held together with square pegs.
+Six centuries after Christ earthquakes sent its columns tumbling.
+Today they lie here as if to illustrate how Greek columns were stacks of fluted limestone drums held together with square pegs.

-The popularity of the games grew rapidly, attracting athletes from throughout the Greek world to compete in an ever-growing number of events — such as boxing, discus, javelin, sprinting the length of a stadium, the two stadium sprint, and even the two stadium sprint naked with all your armor.
-The last of the ancient games were held in AD 393 not to be started again for 1500 years.
+The popularity of the games grew rapidly, attracting athletes from throughout the Greek world to compete in an ever-increasing number of events — there was javelin, discus, boxing; there was a sprint of one stadium length, the two stadium sprint, even two-stadium sprint naked with all your armor.
+The last of the ancient games were held in 393 AD, not to be started again for 1,500 years.

-While most visitors get to the four Peloponnesian stops we've seen so far, a three-hour drive takes us off the beaten path and to the south coast.
-This is where the rustic charm of this remote corner of Greece is most apparent.
+While most visitors get to the four Peloponnesian sites we've seen so far, a three-hour drive gets us off the beaten path and to the south coast.
+This is where the rugged charm of this remote corner of Greece is most apparent.